Ta7a21/coding-for-embedded/chapter_1.md

 int maximumValue; /* Compliant */
 ```
-11. Don't depend on C implicit types and defaults
+11. Don't depend on C implicit types and defaults(By default, functions' return-type is an integer)
 ```c
 fun(x, y){